4zer0day/monotone/README.md

 # monotone
-3 am thought about a girl whom I despise ......
+3 am thought 2019 repo outdated

 How to run
 as usual.